awo-suedost.de Listed by safepay Ransomware Group

 Established in 1994, it is one of the regional branches of the Arbeiterwohlfahrt (AWO), one of Germany's six largest independent …

 On June 23, 2026, the German nonprofit organization awo-suedost.de appeared on the leak site of the safepay ransomware group.
 The attackers published proof that they had exfiltrated internal files from one of the regional branches of Arbeiterwohlfahrt (AWO), a major German welfare association founded in 1994.
-Although the exact number of people whose personal information was exposed remains unknown, anyone whose records passed through this regional office — clients, donors, employees, or their families — may now be at risk.
+Although the exact number of people whose personal information may have been exposed remains unknown, anyone whose records passed through this regional office — clients, donors, employees, or their families — may now be at risk.

 Public reporting indicates that safepay claims to have stolen internal documents during a ransomware incident.
 The data includes files that typically contain names, addresses, dates of birth, financial details, and correspondence — the kind of information AWO branches routinely handle when supporting families, seniors, and children.
-The leak site post does not specify the volume of data or list individual victims, but the presence of the organization on a ransomware leak page confirms that negotiations either failed or never occurred.
+The leak site post does not specify the volume of data or list individual victims, but the presence of the organization on a ransomware leak page states that negotiations either failed or never occurred.
 Available reporting describes the incident as part of a pattern in which ransomware operators first encrypt systems, then threaten to publish sensitive files unless a ransom is paid.

 Why This Matters for You and Your Family